Sioweb/Formulargenerator/README.md

 - requires PHP 5.4
 - If you don't have PHP 5.4 just replace the new array syntax `['foo'=>'bar']` with `array('foo'=>'bar')` (***PHP 5.3 still needed!***)

+##Example

+Just have a look to index.php :) Some more examples are following down here in this document.

 ##HowTo

 At first include and initialice the form class: